CZ-NIC/knot-resolver/modules/policy/README.rst

        policy.add(policy.all(policy.MIRROR('127.0.0.2')))

-.. function:: policy.FLAGS(set, clear)
+.. function:: FLAGS(set, clear)

    Set and/or clear some flags for the query.
 There can be multiple flags to set/clear.
 You can just pass a single flag name (string) or a set of names.
 Flag names correspond to :c:type:`kr_qflags` structure.
 Use only if you know what you are doing.

-.. py:attribute:: policy.QTRACE
+.. py:attribute:: QTRACE

    Pretty-print DNS response packets from authoritative servers into the verbose log for the query and its sub-queries.
 It's useful for debugging weird DNS servers.
 Verbose logging must be enabled using :func:`verbose` for this policy to be effective.